software-mansion/radon-ide/README.md

 ### ✨ What does it do

 React Native IDE is a vscode extension that aims to streamline development of React Native and Expo applications.
-The current version supports developing for Android and iOS platforms with the current list of features available:
+The current version supports developing on a macOS operating system for Android and iOS platforms with the current list of features available:

-- Managing iOS and Android simulator (for now only iPhone Pro and Pixel 7 skins are available)
+- Managing iOS and Android simulators (limited set of skins is currently Available)
 - Automatically build and launch your project (keeping track of native or javascript updates automatically)
 - Integrated debugger always available – when running the project you can set breakpoints in the editor and don't need to bother with any additional configuration to get your application stop at those breakpoints
-- Element inspector that jumps to component code
+- Element inspector that jumps to component code with right-click component hierarchy preview
 - Integrated console log output panel that links to file/line with the log statement
 - Preview package that allows for working on components in isolation (render single component instead of the whole app)
 - Expo Router integration with browser-like URL toolbar